apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     the connection is refused.
 In the case of a `core` client, it will result in a `org.apache.activemq.artemis.api.core.ActiveMQConnectionTimedOutException`.

+-   `handshake-timeout`.
+Prevents an unauthorised client opening a large number of connections and just keeping them open.
+As connections each require a file handle this consumes resources that are then unavailable to other clients.
+Once the connection is authenticated, the usual rules can be enforced regarding resource consumption.
+Default value is set to 10 seconds.
+Each integer is valid value.
+When set value to zero or negative integer this feature is turned off.
+Changing value needs to restart server to take effect.

 ## Configuring Netty Native Transport

 Netty Native Transport support exists for selected OS platforms.